drmuey/songdown/README.md

    * e.g. instead of HTML symbols `'`, `"`, `<`, and `>` use spiffy Unicode variants like ’ (for apostrophe), “ and ” for double quotes, ‘ and ’ for single quotes (quotation already inside double quotations), full width ＜ and ＞ characters, etc …
    * e.g. instead of consecutive periods to ellide (e.g. `.....`) use the ellide character `…`
       * To add clarity put a space between the `…` and the word before it unless you are truncating the word.
-2. If you change lyrics mark it w/ `⁂` at the beginning and end (`⁂` is an asetrism — a group of three asterisks (⁂) drawing attention to following text)
+2. If you change lyrics mark it w/ `⁂` at the beginning and end (`⁂` is the asterism character per the definition — a group of three asterisks (⁂) drawing attention to following text)
    * e.g. If the original lyric is “yeeeeah you’re a naughty word goes here and then some word words” you would notate it like this: “yeeeeah you’re a ⁂not very nice person⁂ and then some word words”

 For example,